Github19982018/Seaker-Alert-App/README.md

 - Start container

       docker run -d --name emqx -p 1883:1883 -p 8083:8083 -p 8084:8084 -p 8883:8883 -p 18083:18083  emqx/emqx
-- docker compose file is already configured to work with emqx so you don't need to do anything on prometheus or grafana
+- prometheus is already configured to work with emqx so you don't need to do anything on prometheus or grafana
 # Block Diagram
 <figure>
 <img src="/seeker-app.png">